This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 };

-C++11 introduced the concept of constexpr functions for the first time, allowing us to write code that can be reused at both compile time and runtime.
-However, there were many restrictions, such as no variables or loops, so we had to write code in a purely functional style.
+C++11 first introduced the concept of constexpr functions, allowing us to write code that can be reused at both compile time and runtime.
+However, there were many restrictions; without variables and loops, we could only write code in a purely functional style.

 return n == 0 ?
 1 : n * factorial(n - 1);